Aarkham/ImNodeSoup/README.md

 This is a version od https://github.com/olvb/nodesoup for dear imgui.

-I have adapted nodesoup form olvb to dear imgui.
+I have adapted nodesoup from Olivier Birot to dear imgui.
 I just made the changes to allow for an interactive frame rate.
 All credit goes to him.

 ![ImNodeSoup](https://user-images.githubusercontent.com/8093144/232327587-5d43ac67-ca95-402f-a280-a08d4056f22b.gif)